puppetlabs/bolt/developer-docs/bolt-api-servers.md

 - `size`: Number, *optional* - Size of file in Bytes

 ### Response
-If the task runs the response will have status 200.
+If the task runs, the response will have status 200.
 The response will be a standard bolt Result JSON object.

 ## Plan Executor API Endpoints